 In total several hundred separate mandatory data points will have to be reported with SAF-T (out of close to 1,000 data points in total).

-SAF-T reports will have to be submitted on a monthly basis by the deadline for submission of VAT returns (14 days following the reporting month).
+SAF-T reports will have to be submitted on a monthly basis by the end of the following month.
 An annual SAF-T report covering only assets and asset transactions will have to be submitted by the deadline for the annual corporate tax return (30 June following the reporting year).
 A SAF-T report including information about inventory and inventory movements will have to be submitted upon request by the Bulgarian revenue authorities.

 For each wave the first 6 monthly SAF-T reports can be freely corrected by the deadline for submission of the seventh monthly SAF-T report.